Cajun-French Glossary

 -

-boudin – Cajun dish that consists of rice, spices, onions, ground pork, and pork liver in a sausage casing; a complete meal, served at nearly every gas station or small grocery store in Louisiana; known as the “breakfast of champions” in South Louisiana
+boudin – cajun dish similar to dirty rice in sausage casing; a complete meal, served at nearly every gas station in louisiana; known as the “breakfast of champions”

 -